diamonddudetcg/Disco-Inferno/docs/differences.md

 Please keep in mind these changes are not definitive and are only based on past prices.
 We cannot predict the future changes in the market.

+For a list of cards that are likely to move, go [HERE](closeprices)

 | Card name | Previous Status | New Status | Avg $ |
 | :-- | :-- | :-- |
 |[Amorphactor Pain, the Imagination Dracoverlord](https://db.ygoprodeck.com/card/?search=Amorphactor%20Pain,%20the%20Imagination%20Dracoverlord) | Unlimited | Forbidden | 0.09 |